JurgenPalsma/dcgenerator/README.md

-# dc-generator
+# dcgenerator
-Generate directional changes - a technical indicator - from time series with pandas
+Generate directional change events - a technical indicator - from time series

+Credit for the idea and pseudocode:
+M. Aloud, E. Tsang, R. B. Olsen, and A. Dupuis, "A Directional-Change Events Approach for Studying Financial Time Series," 2012.